Bole Alashankou Airport

 Bole Alashankou Airport is an airport serving the cities of Bole and Alashankou in Bortala Mongol Autonomous Prefecture and Shuanghe in Xinjiang Uygur Autonomous Region, China.
 It is located 18 kilometers east of Bole, 50 kilometers south of the Alashankou border crossing with Kazakhstan, and 10 kilometers north of Shuanghe.
 Construction started in July 2009 with an investment of 320 million yuan, and the airport was opened on 10 July 2010.

+History

+Bole Alashankou Airport is a civil airport located 18 kilometers east of Bole City and 57 kilometers from Alashankou.
+The airport covers an area of 2,550 mu (approximately 163 hectares).
+Construction began on July 21, 2009, with an estimated investment of 326.13 million yuan.
+It was completed and passed final acceptance in June 2010.
+The test flight was successful on July 2 and opened to traffic on July 10, 2010.